 - Building a stronger network of regional science parks, as well as a higher education forum.

-- David Llewellyn represents the Marches LEP on the Midlands Engine Science and Innovation Group
+- David Llewellyn represents the Marches LEP on the Midlands Engine Innovation and Enterprise Group.

 - The Midlands Engine Science and Innovation Audit can be found here